How UW men’s basketball stopped relying solely on Quade Green to score and won its first Pac-12 game

 Days before beating the Buffaloes, the Washington men’s basketball team installed a few new wrinkles in its 2-3 zone defense, which nearly resulted in an upset win at UCLA.

-After UW’s 81-76 loss at Pauley Pavilion, Hopkins provided a little bit foreshadowing of the Huskies’ future.
+After UW’s 81-76 loss at Pauley Pavilion, Hopkins provided a little bit of foreshadowing of the Huskies’ future.

 “We’re growing,” he said.
-“Once we start getting all of those pieces moving in the same direction at the same time, that’s when you’ll start seeing the Ws.
+“Once we start getting all of those pieces moving in the same direction at the same time, that’s when you’ll start seeing the W’s.
 I felt like there was a lot of progress.”

-For just the third time this season – and the second time in as many games – Washington had four players score in double figures against Colorado, which signifies tremendous strides for the Pac-12’s lowest scoring offense that was overly reliant on point guard Quade Green early in the season.
+For just the third time this season – and the second time in as many games – Washington had four players score in double figures against Colorado, which signifies tremendous strides for the Pac-12’s lowest-scoring offense that was overly reliant on point guard Quade Green early in the season.

-The Huskies needed greater diversity from an innate attack that ranks last in the league in points (66.2), assists (9.9), field goal percentage (41%), three-point field goal percentage (30.9%) and free throw attempts per game (14.7).
+The Huskies needed greater diversity from an innate attack that ranks last in the league in points (66.2), assists (9.9), field-goal percentage (41%), three-point field-goal percentage (30.9%) and free-throw attempts per game (14.7).

 Simply put, Washington (2-11, 1-7 Pac-12) needed more guys to start making shots.

-“From what I can tell, it’s not the schemes that’s fundamentally wrong or needs to be fixed,” Pac-12 Networks basketball analyst P.J.
+“From what I can tell, it’s not the schemes that are fundamentally wrong or need to be fixed,” Pac-12 Networks basketball analyst P.J.
 Carlesimo said.
 “Guys are getting open.
 They’re getting good looks.
 But they haven’t been making their shots.

 “Sometimes as coaches, you can only control so much.
 You can make sure your team is rested.
 You can give them a good game plan and all that.
-And you got to make sure that right lineups are on the floor.
+And you’ve got to make sure the right lineups are on the floor.
 But at some point, players are either going to make shots or they’re not.”

 Early in the season, Green established himself as UW’s most reliable scorer, who would draw constant double teams and attract the opposing team’s best defender.